 3. Calculate Your Break-Even Bid

 If your business is new, it could take some time for you to determine a max bid amount that allows you to break even or drive profits.
-Automated bidding and an experienced marketing professional might help you speed this process along.
+Automated bidding and an experienced marketing professional or PPC agency might help you speed this process along.
 If you prefer to do this manually, here are some steps recommended by Google:

 - Determine the average per-purchase profit for the product or service you’re advertising.